nccvector/robotics/README.md

-## A comprehensive gude to filtering and examples
+## A comprehensive guide to filtering and examples